DITPYTHONCOMMUNITY/Python-Community-DIT/README.md

-# DIT Python Community - PyCon University
+# DIT Python Community

-This is a Django project template for a university website, designed for the DIT Python Community's PyCon University event.
+This is a Django project template for a university website, designed for the DIT Python Community.
 It features a responsive design using Tailwind CSS and DaisyUI.
+Also uses Wagtail CMS for content management.

 Before you begin, ensure you have the following installed: